ionic-team/live-updates-ecommerce-demo/README.md

-# portals-ecommerce-demo
+# live-updates-ecommerce-demo
-E-commerce Demo App using Ionic Portals
+E-commerce Demo App using Ionic Portals with Live Updates

 This is an example application built in iOS and Android.
 Both are using the same web resources for their Portals.